Configuring LDAP single sign-on for Burp Suite Enterprise Edition

 You first need to configure the LDAP connection between Burp Suite Enterprise Edition and your Active Directory server.
 This will allow your users to log in with their existing credentials.

 - Log in to Burp Suite Enterprise Edition as an administrator.

-- From the settings menu, select "Single sign-on" and open the "LDAP connection" tab.
+- From the settings menu, select "Integrations".

 - Choose whether you want to use the LDAP or LDAPS protocol.
 We recommend using LDAPS wherever possible.